dlebansais/TaskbarIconHost/README.md

 - Plugins menus (if there is only one, it is accessible directly, otherwise each of them has its own menu)
 - Exit

+Note that to be able to load at startup, the application should be ran as administrator, or the user should execute a few manual steps.

 # Known plugins
 Here is a non exhaustive list of plugins:

 - [Insta-Unblock](https://github.com/dlebansais/Insta-Unblock): automatically unblocks downloaded files.
-- [Kill-Update](https://github.com/dlebansais/Kill-Update): prevents Windows 10 from upgrading, except when its convenient.
+- [Kill-Update](https://github.com/dlebansais/Kill-Update): prevents Windows 10 from upgrading, except when it's convenient.
 - [PgMoon](https://github.com/dlebansais/PgMoon): displays informations related to moon phases in the [Project: Gorgon](https://projectgorgon.com/) MMORPG.
 - [PgMessenger](https://github.com/dlebansais/PgMessenger): displays the global and guild chat in *Project: Gorgon* even when offline.

 # Creating your own plugin
 1. Create a C# class library project with Visual Studio, and add a reference to the TaskbarIconShared assembly.
-2. Create a class that inherits from IPluginClient and implement the interface.
+2. Create a class that inherits from `TaskbarIconHost.IPluginClient` and implement the interface.
 3. Copy your assembly in the same folder as TaskbarIconHost.exe (there is no need to copy TaskbarIconShared.dll)
 4. Restart TaskbarIconHost.exe and your plugin to be detected.
 If you make changes, you must exit and restart it to be able to replace the plugin with your modified binary.